k4lls/SurveyTools_QGIS/README.md

-# ZEN Setup Workflow — Full Documentation
+# Survey Setup Workflow — Documentation

 This document describes the complete workflow for generating **ZEN setups**, **GPX navigation files**, **RXC acquisition files**, and **STN station files**, using a combination of: